stephenh/stephenh.github.com/pages/first-principles.markdown

 In my experience, if you don't practice delayed-gratification, it becomes frustrating very quickly.
 You get codebases that are not fun to development in.
 Features take a long time.
 Things break a lot.
 Developers are afraid to change things.

 If you slow down, and focus on making *your* future pleasant, while that initially sounds very selfish, you, by making your future job easier, are actually providing the most business value, the most features, the best ROI for the organization.

+:speech_balloon: I like this as a true first principle in the foundational sense of the word.
+I think that we often phrased this as "optimize for maintenance" at the-company-that-shall-not-be-named.

 Software development does not scale
 -----------------------------------